 At the beginning of the 20th century, the task of ringing the bells was entrusted to the bell ringers of the Basilica of Santa Anastasia.
 It was the Arengo bell which, on November 4, 1918, announced the armistice with Austria and the end of the First World War.

-The tower is now open to the public and it is possible to climp up to the top, thus enjoying the panoramic view of the city.
+The tower is now open to the public and it is possible to climb up to the top, thus enjoying the panoramic view of the city.

 HOW TO GET THERE

-Torre dei Lamberti is located about 2.2 kilometers from the Verona Porta Nuova railway station.
-The closest bus stop is right in front of the tower, in Piazza delle Erbe, on the bus Lines 70, 96 and 97.
+Torre dei Lamberti is located about 2.2 kilometers away from the Verona Porta Nuova railway station.
+The closest bus stop is in Piazza Viviani, about 150 meters away, on the bus Lines 70, 96 and 97.
 To find the tower on foot, use the map below.